DanyJoly/danyjoly.github.io/_posts/2018-02-26-cryptography-building-blocks-overview.md

 title: Cryptography Building Blocks Overview
 ---

 Over the past few months, I got into situations where a better understanding of cryptography would have saved me some time.
-This post hopes to be a nice overview useful to evaluate cryptography solutions.

 Simple things like *what's the best way to store a user's password?*, or *how can I encrypt content in my app for safe storage?*

 Of course, the best advice with cryptography security is to use solution that someone else was paid a lot of money to create.
 Cryptography is one of those fields where even a solution that has been crafted by world-class experts, standardized, then used successfully for many years, can be vulnerable and broken [15 years later by a clever hacker](https://blog.cloudflare.com/padding-oracles-and-the-decline-of-cbc-mode-ciphersuites/).

 Still, understanding how some of those solutions work is fun.
 It also helps to understand how they work so that you can assess if they provide the protection you need.
-Is encryption sufficient for example or do you also need your data to be tamper proof?
+For example, is encryption sufficient, or do you also need your data to be tamper proof?

-In this post I'll start by covering certain basic building blocks used to create secure protocols and software.
-In later posts, I'd like to cover how they can be used together to create secure software.
+In this post, I'll only cover certain basic building blocks used to create secure protocols and software.
+It's already a longish read so I'll wait for later posts to cover how they can be used together to create secure software solutions.

+Here we go!

 # Hashing
 At its core, a hash function is simply an algorithm that takes a data input of arbitrary length and output a value of fixed length.
 The output is called the hash or the digest.